rbeatie/twilio-flex-plugin-ambient-actions/README.md

 # Actions Communicate In Ambient Ways

+Ahoy!

-Plugins have a nuance of existing within the same flow of data but unable to communicate to eachother like lonely islands.
-Since they cannot see anything excwpt what is nested inside their context  passing data to a component in a different plugin can be difficult and create tight couplings between components.
+Thank you for checking out this demo.
+Let's dive right in.
+[Flex Plugins](https://www.twilio.com/docs/flex/plugin-builder#plugin-builder-v3) (a React Component) have a nuance.
+They exist within the same flow of data but unable to communicate with each other like lonely islands.
+They cannot see each other.
+Only what is nested inside their context and blind to anything but that within the context they exist.
+This can make it complicated for passing data from one plugin to the other.
+A common approach to solving this is to **lift the state** to a mutual context, which is usually containing components as detailed [here in the React docs](https://reactjs.org/docs/lifting-state-up.html).
+This won't work with Flex Plugins, unfortunately, because they are loaded asynchronously or lazily.
+The ActionsFramework can address this problem and comes *out-of-the-box* with [Flex-UI](https://www.twilio.com/docs/flex/ui) and [Flex-Plugins](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin).

-The [ActionsFramework](https://www.twilio.com/docs/flex/actions-framework) is an Event manager based on **Active Events**.
-Active means that a routine will run by being invoked.

-This is in contrast to the **Passive Event**.
-Where a routine is triggered from some event that occurs.
-They listen for an event to happen.
-The ActionsFramework is able to see itself where ever it can be used, meaning that you can use Actions to communicate from island and island.
-And not have to change the
+The [ActionsFramework](https://www.twilio.com/docs/flex/actions-framework) is an Event manager.
+The ActionsFramework is able to be where ever you have the Flex Gloobal Oject.
+This means that you can use Actions to pass data from island to island.

 # Composite